AnthonyEdvalson/Machina/README.md

 ## Layers

+Layers are an abstract structure of the application.
+Data flows from one layer to the next, becoming more refined in the process.
+There are 6 layers in Machina, each detailed in this document.

 ## Nodes

+Node are the workers of Machina, they request tasks to collect, process, and store data.

 ## Data

-Data is stored in Scylla, a nosql database based on Cassandra.
-The data is actually stored in two separate databases.
-Each with similar tables and structure.
+Data is stored in Scylla, a nosql database based on Cassandra, but is much more optimized.
+The database is split into two databases.
 One is the “dump” database, the other is “clean”.

 Dump is a place where large volumes of raw information is stored temporarily.
 It may have many missing fields, and in general is not efficient to work with.
 It stores information from a particular query, along with the time stamp for when the data was collected.